ranchlai/mandarin-tts/README.md

 Checkpoints and waveglow should be downloaded at 1st run.
 You will see some files in  `./checkpoint`, and `./waveglow`

+In case it fails, download the checkpoint manully <a href='https://zenodo.org/record/4625672/files/checkpoint_500000.pth'>here</a>

 ### Audio samples